When freelancing, you’re responsible for your own time.

 There are no strict rules when it comes to proposal length.
 However, it will do you good to keep it as brief as possible — under fifteen pages should be fine.

-Keep in mind, though, that you should let those pages breathe.
-So, instead of worrying about the number of pages, spend more time making each page easily readable and pleasant on the eye.
-It’s better to have more, well-designed pages than less, crowded ones.
+However, keep in mind that you should let those pages breathe.
+Instead of worrying about the number of pages, spend more time making each page easily readable and pleasant on the eye.